-Supervisory configuration is only accessible via the Host program, system variables such as lighting levels for the QDC-400 and sound configuration on the RVC-5, as well as system settings including Delays, password, and output configurations can all be set up here.
-See the Host user guide for further information on these functions.
+Supervisory configuration is only accessible via external programs, system variables such as lighting levels for the QDC-400 and sound configuration on the RVC-5, as well as system settings including Delays, password, and output configurations can all be set up here.
+See the Dos Host or CineSuite user guide for further information on these functions.